johanlantz/libyuv-script/README.md

 Output: The builds for each architecture will be available in the libs folder.

 # iOS
-iOS will build armv7, armv7s, arm64 and x86_64 and put them into a fat binary.
+iOS will build armv7, armv7s, arm64, i386 and x86_64 and put them into a fat binary located in the libs/xcrun folder.
-For some reason the ia32 option also produces a x86_64 build and the fix for this is pending (no feedback from the Google group so far).